 People will never read your blog posts if the headline is more fizzle than sizzle.

-A blog headline should immediately tell people what the blog post is about and give them a reason to read it so compelling, newspaper style blog headlines are what you need.
-If you write hypnotic headlines at least some of the time to begin with then you’ll:
+A blog headline should immediately tell people what the blog post is about and give them a great reason to read it.
+If you write a hypnotic headline, you'll:

 - Get more readers